manifoldmarkets/manifold/docs/docs/api.md

 API responses should always either have a body with a JSON result object (if the response was a 200) or with a JSON object representing an error (if the response was a 4xx or 5xx).

 All times are UNIX timestamps in milliseconds since epoch.
+(Javascript timestamps.)

 As a point of naming, a topic (the tag on a question) is called a "group" in the code and in the api, and a question is called a "contract" in the code and sometimes a "market" in the api.